 Blue Peter Book Awards 2015

 The 15th Blue Peter Book Awards will celebrate children's books published in the last year in two categories: Best Story and Best Book with Facts

-The deadline for publishers to submit entries was Tuesday 26 August 2014.
 There will be three shortlisted books for each award chosen by our panel of judges and announced on Blue Peter on 4 December 2014.
-The 2015 judging panel will be announced in due course.

 Approximately 200 children from 10 schools across the UK will then read the shortlisted books and vote for their favourites in each category.
 The two winning books will be announced on the Blue Peter programme scheduled for World Book Day on 5 March 2015.